Panama Canal: Lock size

 Initially the locks at Gatun were designed to be 28.5 m wide.
-In 1908, the United States Navy requested that an increased width of at least 36 m to allow the passage of US naval ships.
-Eventually a compromise was made and the locks were built 33.53 m wide.
+In 1908, the United States Navy requested that the width be increased to at least 36 m to allow the passage of large warships.
+A compromise was made and the locks were built 33.53 m wide.
 Each lock is 320 m long, with the walls ranging in thickness from 15 m at the base to 3 m at the top.
 The central wall between the parallel locks at Gatun is 18 m thick and over 24 m high.
 The steel lock gates measure an average of 2 m thick, 19.5 m wide, and 20 m high.

-Panama Canal pilots were initially unprepared to handle the significant flight deck overhang of aircraft carriers. knocked over all the adjacent concrete lamp posts while passing through the Gatun Locks for the first time in 1928.
-It is the size of the locks, specifically the Pedro Miguel Locks, along with the height of the Bridge of the Americas at Balboa, that determine the Panamax metric and limit the size of ships that may use the canal.
+Panama Canal pilots were initially unprepared to handle the flight decks of aircraft carriers, which protrude beyond the hull on either side of the ship.
+When USS Saratoga made her first trip through the Gatun Locks in 1928, the ship knocked over all the concrete lamp posts along the canal.

-The 2006 third set of locks project has created larger locks, allowing bigger ships to transit through deeper and wider channels.
-The allowed dimensions of ships using these locks increased by 25 percent in length, 51 percent in beam, and 26 percent in draft, as defined by New Panamax metrics.
+In 2016, a decade-long expansion project created larger locks, allowing bigger ships to transit through deeper and wider channels.
+The allowed dimensions of ships using these locks increased by 25 percent in length, 51 percent in beam, and 26 percent in draft, as defined by Neopanamax metrics.